 Georgetown University faculty experts are encouraged to be listed as a faculty expert for the media.
 Please contact us if you would like assistance in preparing for media interviews or training on what to do when the media calls.

 The Office of Communications can assist university departments and media organization's in capturing or covering events and interviewing our faculty using a range of audio and video services.

 In order to recognize students for their hard work and dedication, we distribute press releases to their hometown newspapers.
 Many newspapers will print the stories as part of their coverage of news about local residents.

-The Office of Protocol and Events, another division of the Office of Public Affairs and Strategic Development, is responsible for coordinating events involving dignitaries visiting campus including heads of state, cabinet members, international leaders, celebrities and other public officials.
+The Office of Protocol and Events, another division of the Office of Public Affairs, is responsible for coordinating events involving dignitaries visiting campus including heads of state, cabinet members, international leaders, celebrities and other public officials.
 Events of this magnitude often require specific protocol and security arrangements to be made between the university and other entities.
 Depending on the nature of the event, our office assists and advises on: event coordination, logistics and security, protocol and cultural issues, webcasting capabilities and program concept design and production.

 Please contact our office at (202) 687.4326 or (202) 687.4434 to make sure all appropriate policies and procedures are followed.
 You can also reach us at email@example.com.